 On White Day, men return gifts of okaeshi choco, or returned favor chocolates, and reciprocate their feelings of affection with a sanbai kaeshi, or a gift that is expected to be three times the value of the first one.
 Yeah.
 It gets complicated.

 To help you out, we’ve rounded up some creative and romantic ways to say “I love you” using contemporary Japanese that go beyond the textbook but won’t make you feel too cheesy.
 Just as important, we’ll also share some tips on what not to do.

 When it comes to compliments, you’re treading on dangerous territory with kawaii (cute).
-Say it too much and it turns into a hollow word.
+Say it too much, and it turns into a hollow word.
 Japan may be the land of kawaii, but it doesn’t necessarily mean that your partner identifies with all things childish and girly.
 Don’t use kawaii to let your special one know what you really adore about them.

 2. Showing affection

-A tough guy character presses his unsuspecting love interest up against a wall, leaving the target frightened, yet inexplicably attracted to this bizarre display of machismo.
+A tough guy character presses his unsuspecting love interest up against a wall, leaving the target frightened yet inexplicably attracted to this bizarre display of masculinity.
 No matter what the world of Japanese media would have you believe, kabedon is a major no-no. Encroaching on someone’s personal space is rude and downright creepy.